Profile on “Staphylococcus aureus”

 Significance

-- Hygiene errors during production (e.g., contaminated work tools, surfaces, and equipment) and biofilm formation in hard-to-reach areas
+- Hygiene errors during production (e.g. poor personal hygiene, contaminated work items, surfaces, and equipment, ...)

 Growth Conditions